ryanliulwy/cse15l-lab-reports/week_1.md

 To remotely connect, you'll need to know your course-specific account and password.
 If you don't have that ready, try following these instructions: [TUTORIAL](https://docs.google.com/document/d/1hs7CyQeh-MdUfM9uv99i8tqfneos6Y8bDU0uhn1wqho/edit)

-If you're on windows, you'll also need to install `git` from https://gitforwindows.org/.
-Once you've installed, follow [these instructions](https://stackoverflow.com/questions/42606837/how-do-i-use-bash-on-windows-from-the-visual-studio-code-integrated-terminal/50527994#50527994) to make `git bash` your default terminal in VSCode.
+If you're on windows, you'll also need to install `git` from [this download page](https://gitforwindows.org/).
+Once you've installed, follow
+[these instructions](https://stackoverflow.com/questions/42606837/how-do-i-use-bash-on-windows-from-the-visual-studio-code-integrated-terminal/50527994#50527994)
+to make `git bash` your default terminal in VSCode.